ansible/ansible/docs/docsite/rst/vault.rst

 *Available since Ansible 1.8*

-If you want to view the contents of an encrypted file without editing it, you can use the :ref:`ansible-vault view` command:
+If you want to view the contents of an encrypted file without editing it, you can use the :ref:`ansible-vault view <ansible_vault_view>` command:

 .. code-block:: bash